-Albertans deserve the best health and, therefore, the best health care.
-As contributors to the health system, Registered Dietitians and Registered Nutritionists have a key role in improving the health and quality of life of Albertans.
-The role of the College of Dietitians of Alberta is to serve the public interest by regulating and supporting Registered Dietitians and Registered Nutritionists in their daily practice.
+The health of Albertans is important and good health starts with good nutrition.
+As an essential part of the healthcare system, Registered Dietitians (RD) and Registered Nutritionists have a vital role in the health of Albertans throughout our lives.
+The College of Dietitians of Alberta (the College) serves and protects the public interest by supporting Registered Dietitians and Registered Nutritionists in their daily practice.